Counterparty Risk Intermediation

 Expected loss for a given time horizon is calculated as the product of the PD, LGD, and EAD \(\left( \text{i.e.,}\text{PD}\times \text{LGD}\times \text{EAD} \right) \).

 The longer the time horizon (i.e., tenor of the loan), the more likely it is that a default will occur.
-Both the EAD and LGD change with time, where the former increases as the borrower draws on a credit line loan is fully drawn and decreases as it is gradually repaid.
+Both the EAD and LGD change with time.
+The former increases as the borrower draw on a credit line loan is fully drawn and decreases as it is gradually repaid.
 LGD can change over time, where the nature of the change is contingent on the specific terms and structure of the loan.

-Prime Bank has examined its loan portfolio over the past 1 year and concluded the following:
+Prime Bank has examined its loan portfolio over the past 1 year and arrived at the following conclusions:

 Solution